CyanPineapple/CyanPineapple/README.md

 ### erehT iH 👋

-- 🔭 I’m currently working on survive!
+- 🔭 I’m currently working on survival!
 - 🌱 I’m currently learning how to love.
 - 💬 Ask me about Haskell cuz I know nothing about it.
 <!--